-Taken as whole Table 6 strongly suggests that China is a good experiment of a low wage country trade shock.
+Taken as whole Table 7 strongly suggests that China is a good example of a low wage country trade shock.
 Import competition from low wage countries appears to stimulate faster technical change, whereas import competition from richer countries does not.
 According to our model, this is because imports from the South make the production of low-tech goods less profitable and increases incentives to move up the quality ladder.
-Rich country imports are more likely to be higher tech goods that for Schumpeterian reasons may offset any pro-innovation effects of competition.
+Rich country imports are more likely to be higher tech goods that for Schumpeterian reasons shrink profit margins and offset any proinnovation effects of competition.

-B. Heterogeneity: The effect of Chinese imports is stronger for high TFP firms
+B. Heterogeneity: The effect of Chinese imports on innovation is stronger when there are more "trapped factors"

 In Section II we suggested that firms with "trapped factors" (e.g. due to firm-specific human capital) may be less likely to innovate until a shock such as the reduction of trade barriers against Chinese goods lowers the opportunity cost of innovating.
-A simple test of this idea is to analyze whether the effect of import competition on innovation is greater for firms who have higher past TFP (a proxy for the quasi-rents earned by trapped factors, see Appendix C).
+To test this idea we allow the effect of Chinese imports to be heterogeneous with respect to environments where we might think that trapped factors are more important.